IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 A low qdelay_norm_var_t indicates that the queue delay is relatively stable.
-The reason could be that the queue delay is low, but it could also be that a competing flow is causing the bottleneck to reach the point that packet losses start to occur, in which case the queue delay will stay relatively high for a longer time.
+The reason could be that the queue delay is low, but it could also be that a competing flow is causing the bottleneck to reach the point that data unit losses start to occur, in which case the queue delay will stay relatively high for a longer time.